 General Boater Information: (Not on the boom)

 For those boaters that wish to partake, there are a few things to know.
-No boats will be able to enter the area South of the I-90 bridge and North of Bailey Peninsula which includes Seward Park / Andrews Bay and across to Mercer Island until the Blue Angels Air Show is completed.
+No boats will be able to enter the area South of the I-90 bridge and North of Bailey Peninsula which includes Seward Park / Andrews Bay and across to Mercer Island until the Blue Angels Air Show is completed which is roughly 4pm in 2019.
 Upon completion you can enter the course area...but there will be restrictions.
 Read down as we will cover these issues…

 Information before the Blue Angels fly:

 North of I-90 – The morning of, you may anchor at your own risk (it gets extremely rough with boat traffic) but most float around.
 There will be buoy markers about 300 yards off the bridge.
 You must stay north of these buoys at all times.

 Bailey Peninsula / Seward Park – From the north tip of Bailey Peninsula east to Mercer Island, you’ll be able to anchor.
 No boats beyond this line.
 Coastguard, Log boom patrol and police boats will be patrolling.
 Buoys will mark the line.
 No boats will be allowed into Andrews Bay until the Angels complete their show.